-We believe our broad-based organic sales growth in 2014 affirms Snap-on's unique capabilities in providing repeatability and reliability to a wide range of professional customers performing critical tasks in workplaces of consequence.
+We believe our broad-based organic sales growth in 2015 demonstrates Snap-on's continued progress in providing repeatability and reliability to a wide range of professional customers performing critical tasks in workplaces of consequence, while overcoming headwinds in certain end markets and geographies that surfaced in the overall macroeconomic environment, particularly during the latter half of the year.
 Leveraging capabilities already demonstrated in the automotive repair arena, our "coherent growth" strategy focuses on developing and expanding our professional customer base, not only in automotive repair, but in adjacent markets, additional geographies and other areas, including in critical industries, where the cost and penalties for failure can be high.